sliding-sketch/Sliding-Sketch/README.md

 This repo also contains a small demo to show how to use this algorithms with a small dataset.

-%- `Sliding_sketch_technicual_report.pdf` can help you understand the paper better.%
 - `data`: traces for test, each 8 bytes in a trace is a item.
 - `src`
   - `Membership`: Membership query algorithms (Sl-BF,FBF, SW-BF).